14 Must-Have Table Saw AccessoriesComments (0)

 Woodworkers love swapping scar stories.
 The best end with a near miss, the worst, with 9-1-1.
 Sadly, most admit that their mishaps could have been avoided with a little common sense and/or a few extra pieces of safety gear.
-For a few bucks, you can help a friend, or yourself, maintain membership in the “10-Finger Club” and ensure that more time is spent in the shop, and none in the emergency room.
+For a few bucks, you can help a friend, or yourself, maintain membership in the “10-Finger Club” and ensure that more time’s spent in the shop, instead of the emergency room.

 Why you need it: This affordable “starter set” makes a smart buy for new table saw owners and experienced craftsmen alike.
 If you don’t know the exact location of each of these items in your shop, it’s time to buy some back-ups.
 A fully-equipped shop can benefit from a few well-placed extras.
-Keeping push pads and pushsticks next to each machine saves time and eliminates the temptation of putting your fingers too close to a blade.
-Even if you choose to use pricier equipment, you might want to switch to a less-expensive spare when making a potentially sacrificial cut…there are times when a little blade- or bit-contact is unavoidable.
+Keeping the right gear next to each machine saves time and eliminates the temptation of you putting your fingers too close to a blade in order to save a few seconds.
+Even if you choose to use pricier equipment, you might want to switch to a less-expensive spare when making a potentially-sacrificial cut…there are times when a little blade- or bit-contact is unavoidable.

 2 Grip-Tite Featherboard